 What are Whiteheads?

 Whiteheads are a mild form of acne that appear as small, round, white bumps on the skin’s surface.
 This type of acne occurs when a pore becomes clogged with sebum, dead skin cells, and debris.
 If this clogged pore is covered with a thin layer of skin, it appears white on its surface.
-Whiteheads may appear on the face, shoulders, neck, chest, and back.
+Whiteheads commonly appear on the face, shoulders, neck, chest, and back.

 Over 40 million people in the United States battle acne each year and no matter the degree or severity, the majority of people who suffer from Acne Vulgaris deal with the occasional whitehead.
 These lesions are almost always observed in acne patients, and can be the cause of great distress, both emotionally and physically.
 Whiteheads are characterized by white, round bumps on the surface of the skin, and may be accompanied by blackheads and pimples.
 Whiteheads can range in size, sometimes being so small they’re virtually invisible or growing larger into noticeable acne blemishes.
 Whiteheads generally aren’t painful, but they can cause embarrassment and social anxiety and it’s important to find an effective treatment to prevent a worsening acne condition and learn how to have clear skin.

 A variety of factors play into the prevalence of whiteheads, including cleansing routines, lifestyle habits, and genetics.
 One cause of whiteheads is hormonal changes and fluctuations in hormone levels can trigger acne breakouts.
 Certain life events and stages can increase the production of sebum produced in the pores; the more oil your skin produces, the more likely they are to clog and create whiteheads.